parli vaijnath temple

 • Bhasma Pooja: 3:00 PM to 5:00 PM

-On Mondays (Somvar), Pradosh, and Shivaratri, abhishek timings extend from 5:00 AM to 8:00 PM, allowing more devotees to participate.
+On Mondays (Somvar), Pradosh, and Shivaratri, Parli Vaijnath Temple abhishek timings extend from 5:00 AM to 8:00 PM, allowing more devotees to participate.

 Accommodation: Hotels Near Parli Vaijnath Temple

-Several accommodation options exist within 1-2 km of the temple:
+Several accommodation options exist within 1-2 km of Parli Vaijnath Temple:

 • Triveni Bhawan (Guesthouse)